 Tel. +31 183-632821

-The museum is open all year, Tuesday to Sunday from 10 AM to 5 PM (Sunday 1PM to 5 PM).
+The museum is open all year, Tuesday to Saturday from 10 AM to 5 PM and Sunday 1PM to 5 PM.
 Gorinchem can be reached easily by the A15 and A27 motorways.
 In town there is plenty of parking space.
 To reach Gorinchem by public transport, take the train to Gorinchem train station, from there the museum is a 10 minutes walk away.